 With an increasing population, digital agencies have to keep up with the demand for website content and design.
 And the best way to do so is by making sure that websites are accessible and easy to use by everyone across different devices and web browsing software.

-It is true that ensuring clients’ websites meet WCAG requirements will require more effort.
+Ensuring clients’ websites meet WCAG requirements will indeed require more effort.
 However, this is well worth the investment.

 ADA compliance ensures that individuals with disabilities have equal access.
 This will reduce litigation and increase revenue for clients.